-What is the best dog food for Great Danes in 2017?
+What is the best dog food for Great Danes?

 Blue Buffalo is a high-quality brand that often makes an appearance in my dog food reviews.
 For me, this recipe from Blue Buffalo Life Protection suits a typical Great Dane very well.

 Its protein content is just on the limit, at 26%, which is derived from two types of fish.
 The fat content is just fine, at 13%, and the use of fish makes it very high in omega-3s.
 These, as we have seen, have several benefits for a Great Dane’s health.
 There is added salt in this recipe, however, so it may not be suitable for dogs with heart problems.

 This formula is veryhigh in antioxidants, with more than 7 antioxidant-rich ingredients that are cold-pressed to preserve their natural goodness.
 These support her immune system and help fight off diseases like cancer.
 This recipe is also quite low in carbs, high in omega-3s, and free from nasty artificial ingredients, which makes it a good anti-inflammatory dog food, helping to prevent cancer.

 This recipe also includes some glucosamine and chondroitin to provide support for your dog’s joints.
 If your dog already suffers from joint problems, you may need to supplement this food with extra, however.